sebfisch/java-data/content/docs/features/_index.md

 ---
-title: Java Features
+title: New Features
 weight: 20
 ---

-# Java Features
+# New Features

 We now discuss selected new features in Java 17 that help to adress the drawbacks